Site works are ongoing at the site of the new £40m Radcliffe Hub, paving the way for a new town centre and enhanced public services.

 Radcliffe Market and basement

-- Waterproofing to the basement walls continue
+- Waterproofing to the basement walls to be completed

 Market Chambers